piomin/openshift-quickstart/basic-with-db/readme.md

 Run `person-app` application in the dev mode.
 Go to the Dev UI console.
 Click `Deploy` on the `OpenShift` tile, then `Deploy` on the next window.
 Wait and watch on the logs, the build is in progress. \
 Go to the OpenShift Web Console.
 Click `Builds`, choose `person-app` `BuildConfig`.
 Switch to the `Builds` tab.
 Choose the latest build.
 In the `Details` verify `Output to`. \
 Then switch to the `Logs` tab. \
+Verify if application has started succesfully.
+Check the hostname of the database URL and compare it with OpenShift Service `oc get svc`. \
+Fix error and redeploy application.
+You can use command `mvn clean package`. \
 Then with `oc` client display a list of routes:
 ```shell
 oc get route